ooni/probe-cli/Readme.md

 Once you have written the file, you can enable `ooniprobe` to run automatically by
 doing: `launchctl load org.ooni.probe.cli.plist`.

+## Reporting issues

+Please, report issues with this codebase at https://github.com/ooni/probe.

 ## Development setup

 Be sure you have golang >= 1.14 and a C compiler (when developing for Windows, you